Empowerment through horsemanship

 Reflection needs people who are kind leaders.
 Once Horse Haven trainers taught Alex how to take on that role, she started to see a change in Reflection.
 Like the day Alex walked her down to the creek.
 Refection was wary at first.
 “But when I finally jumped in, Reflection jumped in right beside me,” Alex says.
 The moment showed that Reflection trusted Alex enough to try something new, even though it was scary.
 It was a turning point for both of them.

-As Alex helped Reflection gain confidence in encountering new people and things, Reflection helped Alex begin learning Parelli Natural Horsemanship, the training program used with all of the horses in Horse Haven.
+As Alex helped Reflection the horse gain confidence in encountering new people and things, Reflection helped Alex begin learning Parelli Natural Horsemanship, the training program used with all of the horses in Horse Haven.
 And Reflection helped Alex learn something about herself, too.
 When she was 13, she befriended a horse named Chick, who’d been abused.
 At the time, Alex was struggling in school and having a hard time meeting new people.

 “Chick and I clicked,” she explains, “as if we were cut from the same cloth.”
 The two enjoyed an incredibly close bond until Chick passed away eight years ago.
 “I thought I’d never have a relationship like that with a horse again,” Alex says, “until I met Reflection.
 She showed me I could build another great relationship with a horse, which was an incredible breakthrough for me.”